 ||||||||||||||||||||||||||||||

 The OSHA RegulationThe OSHA (Occupational Safety and Health Administration) guidelines for sound exposure say that workers may be exposed to the following levels of sound pressure (SPL) for the following time periods (but only ONE of these levels in any 24 hour period).
 In addition, hearing protection is required to be available at any level above 85 dB SPL.
 Many otologists feel that the OSHA guidelines do not provide enough protection.
-(See below for the NIOSH scale.)
-A formula for calculating these times (using an ordinary scientific calculator) follows: OSHA max time (hr):
+(See below for the otology-recommended NIOSH scale.)
+Use the dBZ scale if available.
+Otherwise use dBC.
+A formula for calculating these times (using an ordinary scientific calculator or a spreadsheet) follows: OSHA max time (hr):

 |